 - Playing the game in full screen is easier.
 The ball is maximized, but your cursor stays the same size!

 - Many newbies find the Grundo Ball easiest, as it is large, light and bouncy.
 Intermediate and expert players are more suited to the Energy Ball, and, to a lesser extent, the Eye Ball.
-However which ball you use is purely down to personal preference once you get comfortable with the game.
+However, which ball you use is purely up to personal preference once you get comfortable with the game.

 Good luck, fellow Zurroballers!